-The Group's retail business revenue for the Year decreased by 6.4% to approximately RMB395.9 million, compared to approximately RMB422.9 million in the last year.
-The decline in revenue was primarily due to intense market competition from e-commerce and large supermarket chains.
+The Group's retail business revenue for the Year decreased by 15.9% to approximately RMB332.8 million, compared to approximately RMB395.9 million in the last year.
+The decline in revenue was primarily due to increasing move to retail online shopping, e-commerce and large supermarket chains.